 Charlie graduated from UMASS-Amherst with a degree in History.
 He worked in the restaurant/customer service business, making friends with his coworkers from all over the world.
 Looking for a new challenge, Charlie earned his TEFL Certificate at the Institute in 2008.
 At the Institute, Charlie divides his time between teaching ESL and training in the TEFL Certificate Program.
 Charlie grew up in Winchester, Massachusetts and Brattleboro, Vermont.
 In his free time, he enjoys playing guitar, hiking the White Mountains, practicing karate, reading history books and anything related to Boston sports.

 Elizabeth fell in love with education and Africa while teaching the most basic of literacy courses to street children in Dakar, Senegal during her junior year abroad.
-After earning her BA in French and African Studies from Beloit College, she moved to Dakar where she began teaching and met her husband: a fluent speaker of five languages.
+After earning her BA in French and African Studies from Beloit College, she moved to Dakar where she began teaching.
 There she developed curricula for and taught English as a Second Language to students in 7th to 12th grades, and ranging in English skill from total beginner to completely fluent.
 After her son was born in 2014 she worked in educational development in Africa, running a Community of Practice dedicated to innovation in early childhood education across the continent.
-She designed the early childhood space for Ker ImagiNation, the first children’s museum in West Africa, due to open in November 2015.
+She designed the early childhood space for Ker ImagiNation, the first children’s museum in West Africa.
 Elizabeth is finally back home in Boston where she was born and raised before heading off to explore the world through teaching.
 She speaks fluent French and Wolof.

 Instruction offers students an opportunity to work one-on-one with an instructor at their own pace.
 The instructor carefully selects materials and plans lessons to effectively meet the student's goals and individual learning style.